Fountain City, Wisconsin: Economy

 The economy has depended on agriculture and tourism.
 Tourists are drawn to the river bluffs and the Mississippi River itself; the Great River Road runs through the city.
 Merrick State Park is a short distance up Fountain City Bay, a slough of the river.

 The United States Army Corps of Engineers maintains a base on the north side of town.
 It was the long-time home of the dredge William A. Thompson, which the Corps used to maintain the 9 ft shipping depth of the Mississippi's main channel.
 The dredge Goetz, which replaced the Thompson, now uses the base as its home port.

 Education

 Fountain City is part of the Cochrane-Fountain City School District.

 Transportation

 Fountain City is located on Wisconsin Highway 35.
-The west termininses of Wisconsin Highway 95 and Wisconsin Highway 88 are also located near the city.
+The west terminuses of Wisconsin Highway 95 and Wisconsin Highway 88 are also located near the city.